 F major chord

-F major chord for guitar in alternative shapes and barre chords.
+F major chord for guitar with diagrams, fingerings and notes.

 Alternative shapes